-No matter which Dartmouth-Hitchcock location you choose, our providers will be there with you from the moment you arrive through labor, birth, and recovery.
+No matter which of our locations you choose, our providers will be there with you from the moment you arrive through labor, birth, and recovery.

 Labor and delivery

 If you think you are in labor, call your prenatal care team.
 The doctor or midwife on duty will decide whether you should meet him or her at their office, or go directly to the hospital.

 - Painful contractions or abdominal cramps are occurring less than five minutes apart for one hour.

 - Your water has broken (membranes have ruptured) in either a gush or small leakages.